 We generate revenues principally from contracts to provide BPO, research and analytics and advisory services.
-For the three months ended March 31, 2007, we had total revenues of \$39.9 million compared to total revenues of \$21.6 million for the three months ended March 31, 2006, an increase of 84.7%.
-A significant portion of this increase is attributable to the Inductis Acquisition, which contributed \$4.2 million to our revenues for the three months ended March 31, 2007.
-The key drivers of our revenue growth for the three months ended March 31, 2007 were as follows:
+For the three and nine months ended September 30, 2007, we had total revenues of \$46.6 million and \$129.5 million compared to total revenues of \$35.7 million and \$82.5 million for the corresponding periods in 2006, an increase of 30.7% and 57.1% respectively.
+Revenues for the nine months ended September 30, 2007 were higher by \$6.2 million as compared to the nine months ended September 30, 2006 due to the inclusion of Inductis from July 1, 2006, the date of acquisition.
+The key drivers of our revenue growth for the three months ended September 30, 2007 were as follows:

-- Growth of our client base, both organically and inorganically. - · Ongoing growth in existing client relationships. - Growth of advisory services including Sarbanes Oxley compliance, internal audit outsourcing, internal controls documentation and testing and research and analytics services.
+- Growth of our client base. - Ongoing growth in existing client relationships. - Growth of advisory services including Sarbanes-Oxley compliance, internal audit outsourcing, internal controls documentation and value-added services.

 We anticipate that our revenues will grow as we expand our service offerings, both organically and through further acquisitions.
 Revenues from new clients are an indicator of successful marketing efforts and do not represent a trend in our results of operations.
 We provide our clients with a range of BPO services, including insurance services, banking and financial services, finance and accounting services and collection services.
 Our clients transfer the management and execution of their processes or business functions to us.
 As part of this transfer, we hire and train employees to work at our operations centers on the relevant BPO service, implement a process migration to these operations centers and then provide services either to that client or directly to that client's customers.
 Each client contract has different terms based on the scope, deliverables and complexity of the engagement.
 The BPO services we provide to our clients (particularly under our general framework agreements), and the revenues and income that we derive from those services, may decline or vary as the type and quantity of services we provide under those contracts change over time, including as a result of a shift in the mix of products and services we provide.
 Our revenues may also be adversely affected to the extent our existing clients reduce or eliminate their use of our service offerings.
-In particular, we expect our revenues in 2007 to be affected by the decision of one of our clients to change its outsourcing strategy by moving more of its work from third-party contractors to its in-house group operating offshore.
+Our operating results may vary significantly from period to period as a result of various factors, including, for example, seasonal changes in our clients' operations or macroeconomic effects on our clients' businesses.